aksnzhy/xlearn/doc/api_list.rst

   --sign                   :  Converting output result to 0 and 1.

-  --sigmoid                :  Converting output result to 0 ~ 1 (problebility).
+  --sigmoid                :  Converting output result to 0 ~ 1 (probability).

   --disk                   :  On-disk prediction.